Back

 Efficiency.
 Native mobile apps need less battery power since they don’t need the full capacity to process layers of code in different languages.

-More room for innovations.
+More room for innovation.
 Building an innovative app with unique logic is easier if you go native.
-You still can do it with cross-platform frameworks but even React Native has a limited set of ready-made solutions — all your unique elements have to be coded in native languages.
+You can still do it with cross-platform frameworks, but even React Native has a limited set of ready-made solutions — all your unique elements have to be coded in native languages.

 native mobile app development